input-output-hk/jormungandr/doc/jcli/rest.md

 lastBlockTime: 2019-08-12T11:20:52.316544007+00:00
 # Number of transactions in last block
 lastBlockTx: 2
-# Size in bytes of all transactions in last block
-lastBlockTxSize: 484
 # State of the node
 state: Running
 # Number of transactions received by node